eikek/docspell/website/site/content/docs/faq/_index.md

   system used by the application and not two which reduces complexity in the code.
 - Consistency: Both "databases" (filesystem + relational db) can easily get out of sync and this will break the application.
-It's very strong plus to be able to rely on the strong ACID guarantees of database systems.
+It's a very strong plus to be able to rely on the strong ACID guarantees of database systems.
 - Distributed/Scaling: One goal is to run Docspell in a distributed